balena-io/docs/pages/learn/develop/dockerfile.md

 Typically you will only need to use 4 instructions - [FROM](https://docs.docker.com/engine/reference/builder/#from), [RUN](https://docs.docker.com/engine/reference/builder/#run) and [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy):-

-* [FROM](https://docs.docker.com/engine/reference/builder/#from) **has** to be the first instruction in any valid `Dockerfile` and defines the base image to use as the basis for the container you're building.
+- [FROM](https://docs.docker.com/engine/reference/builder/#from) **has** to be the first instruction in any valid `Dockerfile` and defines the base image to use as the basis for the container you're building.
-* [RUN](https://docs.docker.com/engine/reference/builder/#run) simply executes commands in the container - this can be of the format of a single line to execute, e.g. `RUN apt-get -y update` which will be run via `/bin/sh -c`, or `[ "executable", "param1", "param2", ... ]` which is executed directly.
+- [RUN](https://docs.docker.com/engine/reference/builder/#run) simply executes commands in the container - this can be of the format of a single line to execute, e.g. `RUN apt-get -y update` which will be run via `/bin/sh -c`, or `[ "executable", "param1", "param2", ... ]` which is executed directly.
-* [ADD](https://docs.docker.com/engine/reference/builder/#add) copies files from the current directory into the container, e.g. `ADD <src> <dest>`.
+- [ADD](https://docs.docker.com/engine/reference/builder/#add) copies files from the current directory into the container, e.g. `ADD <src> <dest>`.
 Note that if `<dest>` doesn't exist, it will be created for you, e.g. if you specify a folder.
 If the `<src>` is a _local_ tar archive it will unpack it for you.
 It also allows the `<src>` to be a url but will **not** unpack _remote_ urls.
-* [COPY](https://docs.docker.com/engine/reference/builder/#copy) is very similar to [ADD](https://docs.docker.com/engine/reference/builder/#add), but without the compression and url functionality.
+- [COPY](https://docs.docker.com/engine/reference/builder/#copy) is very similar to [ADD](https://docs.docker.com/engine/reference/builder/#add), but without the compression and url functionality.
 According to [the Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#add-or-copy), you should always use [COPY](https://docs.docker.com/engine/reference/builder/#copy) unless the auto-extraction capability of [ADD](https://docs.docker.com/engine/reference/builder/#add) is needed.
-* [CMD](https://docs.docker.com/engine/reference/builder/#cmd) this command provides defaults for an executing container.
+- [CMD](https://docs.docker.com/engine/reference/builder/#cmd) this command provides defaults for an executing container.
 This command will be run when the container starts up on your device, whereas RUN commands will be executed on our build servers.
-In a \{{ $names.company.lower \}} service, this is typically used to execute a start script or entrypoint for the user's service.
+In a balena service, this is typically used to execute a start script or entrypoint for the user's service.
 [CMD](https://docs.docker.com/engine/reference/builder/#cmd) should always be the last command in your Dockerfile.
 The only processes that will run inside the container are the [CMD](https://docs.docker.com/engine/reference/builder/#cmd) command and all processes that it spawns.

 For details on other instructions, consult the official [Dockerfile documentation](https://docs.docker.com/engine/reference/builder/).

-### Using Dockerfiles with \{{ $names.company.lower \}}
+### Using Dockerfiles with balena

-To deploy a single-container release to \{{ $names.company.lower \}}, simply place a `Dockerfile` at the root of your repository.
+To deploy a single-container release to balena, simply place a `Dockerfile` at the root of your repository.
 A `docker-compose.yml` file will be automatically generated, ensuring your container has host networking, is privileged, and has `lib/modules`, `/lib/firmware`, and `/run/dbus` bind mounted into the container.
 The default `docker-compose.yml` will look something like this:

 \{{> "general/labels-version-note"\}}